Looking for information about your firm's panel status?

 Darlington Building Society on mortgage aspect of the conveyancing?

-Please tread carefully here as what you are suggesting may not be acceptable to the mortgage company.
+Please tread carefully here as what you are proposing may not be acceptable to the lender.

-It is possible that you (as a non-panel firm) or the mortgage applicant are not at liberty instruct a panel firm of your choice.
-An increasing amount of lenders are making it clear to their panel firms that where a non-panel member firm is instructed by one of their mortgage applicants, the lender must appoint a panel firm to carry out its instructions and to liaise with the borrower's conveyancer.
+It is possible that you (as a non-panel firm) or the mortgage applicant are not entitled instruct a panel firm of your choice.
+Many lenders make it clear to their panel firms that where a non-panel member firm is instructed by one of their mortgage applicants, the lender will appoint a panel firm to carry out its instructions and to liaise with the borrower's conveyancer.

 You also need to make the costs implications and potential for delay very clear to your client.

-The Law Society’s CQS accreditation is no guarantee to lender panel acceptance.
-Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to remain on their approved list of firms.
-Some mortgage companies now use CQS as the starting point for Panel approval such as Astra Mortgages.
+The Law Society’s CQS membership gives no guarantee to lender panel acceptance.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their panels.
+A number of mortgage companies now use the Conveyancing Quality Scheme accreditation as the starting point for Panel approval as is the case with Santander.

 My firm is listed on the